cfbender/edison/README.md

 ## Development

-To run locally, set the `token` property in `dev.secret.exs` using the example file as a template, and set `EDISON_MECHMARKET_CHANNEL` as an environment variable.
+To run locally, set the `token` property in `dev.secret.exs` using the example file as a template, as well as the mechmarket channel and role IDs for the `:edison` config.

 In order to override the default query, you can set `EDISON_MECHMARKET_QUERY` to whatever search term you'd like for searching /r/mechmarket.